pace-neutrons/Horace/documentation/user_docs/docs/manual/Generic_Transformation.rst

        with ``SymOp``.
 As the consequence, ``cut`` with ``SymOp`` will work with single ``sqw`` file, and cuts provided to ``sqw_ob_bin_pixels`` can be taken from multiple ``sqw`` files.
-    2. Let's assume you transform data defined in range [-1:-3] into range [0:1] using folding operations around axes passing through point 0 and 1.
-If you use ``cut`` with ``SymOp``, the data reflected from range [1:3] will be reflected into range [-2:1] and the data block [-2:0] will be dropped by cut ranges and the fact it has been reflected once.
+    2. Let's assume you transform data defined in range [-1:-3] into range [0:1] using folding operations around axes passing through points 0 and 1.
+If you use ``cut`` with ``SymOp``, the data reflected from range [1:3] will be reflected into range [-2:1] and the data block [-2:0] will be dropped by cut ranges. reflected.
 This is the consequence of using the current implementation of the algorithm, which eliminates double counting of the same data transformed multiple times using multiple symmetry operations.
 If you need to keep these data, you need to use ``sqw_op_bin_pixels`` with properly modified custom ``sqw_op_function``.
     3. ``cut`` with ``SymOp`` carefully cares about error counting not to double-count the same pixels,